King County health officials investigating after child diagnosed with measles

 People at highest risk for complications include infants and children under age 5, adults 20 and older, pregnant people and those who have weakened immune systems.

 Lawmakers clamped down on vaccine requirements for public school students in 2020 following a large measles outbreak in southwest Washington in 2019.
-Families can no longer claim a personal or philosophical exemption from the MMR.
-And students are now required to prove immunity or show paperworks showing they received a list of shots and boosters for the combined tetanus, diphtheria, pertussis vaccine (Tdap), as well as vaccines for chickenpox, hepatitis B, polio and the MMR.
+Families can no longer claim a personal or philosophical exemption from the MMR vaccine.
+And students are now required to prove immunity or show paperwork proving they received a list of shots and boosters including the combined tetanus, diphtheria, pertussis vaccine (Tdap), as well as vaccines for chickenpox, hepatitis B, polio and measles, mumps and rubella.

 In early 2020 before the pandemic began, Seattle Public Schools went so far as to bar from class students who lacked complete vaccination records.
 As of the 2021-22 school year, about 92% of King County public school students were up to date on their vaccines; in Seattle, that number was 93%, county data suggests.

-The county has information about measles symptoms, where to get vaccinated and vaccine regulations in schools and childcare facilities on its website.
+The county has information on its website about measles symptoms, where to get vaccinated and vaccine regulations in schools and childcare facilities.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.